-The proposed research design Yes/ No Details mitigation - no (including Has been coordinated with relevant stakeholders to Yes avoid unnecessary duplication of data collection efforts?
-Respects respondents, their rights and dignity Yes (specifically by: seeking informed consent, designing length of survey/ discussion while being considerate of participants' time, ensuring accurate reporting of information provided)?

-Does not expose data collectors to any risks as a No Northern Syria remains a volatile direct result of participation in data collection? context in which unexpected violence escalation is likely to take place.
+The proposed research design Yes/ No Details if no (including mitigation) Has been coordinated with relevant stakeholders to avoid unnecessary duplication of data collection efforts?
+Yes Respects respondents, their rights and dignity (specifically by: seeking informed consent, designing length of survey/ discussion while being considerate of participants' time, ensuring accurate reporting of information provided)?
+Does not expose data collectors to any risks as a direct result of participation in data collection?
+No The country remains volatile in which unexpected violence escalation is likely to take place.
 Enumerators are familiar with the security context and ACTED regularly assess the security situation in each assessed community.
 If the security situation changes in a location, it can either be decided to conduct the interview remotely or to remove these locations from the HSOS coverage.
-Does not expose respondents / their communities Yes to any risks as a direct result of participation in data collection?
-Does not involve collecting information on specific topics which may be stressful and/ or re- traumatising for research participants (both respondents and data collectors)?
+Does not expose respondents / their communities to any risks as a direct result of participation in data collection?
+Yes

+Does not involve collecting information on specific topics which may be stressful and/ or retraumatising for research participants (both respondents and data collectors)?
 Yes Does not involve data collection with minors i.e. anyone less than 18 years old?
 Yes Does not involve data collection with other vulnerable groups e.g. persons with disabilities, victims/ survivors of protection incidents, etc.?
 No KIs are chosen only based on their knowledge of expertise and their awareness of the contextual situation of their community.
 To make sure that the KIs are willing to answer the questions, a consent question will be asked at the start of each interview.
 Follows IMPACT SOPs for management of personally identifiable information?
 Yes